Thorium/FSharp.Azure.Quantum/README.md

 ---

-## 📚 Educational Algorithms
+## Educational Algorithms

-**Note:** The following algorithms are provided for **quantum computing education and research**.
-They are NOT optimization solvers and should not be used for production optimization tasks.
-For production optimization, use the [Problem Builders](#-problem-builders) or [HybridSolver](#-hybridsolver---automatic-classicalquantum-routing) above.

----

-In addition to the production-ready optimization solvers above, the library includes **foundational quantum algorithms** for education and research:
+In addition to the optimization solvers above, the library includes **foundational quantum algorithms** for education and research:

 ### Grover's Search Algorithm